 The archipelago consists of two large islands, San Andrés and Providencia.
 San Andrés, at the southern end of the archipelago, is the largest island at 13 km long and 3 km wide.

 It is mostly flat, with the highest point being El Cliff overlooking El Centro, the local name for the town of San Andrés at the northern end of the island.
-Most of the tourism and commercial business are here.
+Most of the tourism and commercial business is here.

 The island is walkable, but you can rent a scooter or moped to explore.